neulab/newlang-tech/speech-synthesis/README.md

 If you are using OSX, running the script won't complete because of an error.
 Follow the [instructions](setup_festvox_osx.md) here to fix it.

 ### 3.3 Train your model
-We will use a language called *new* and a voice talent with initials *sp* as an example.
+We will use a language called *new* and a voice talent with initials *spk* for this demo.
 1. Export environment variables below by replacing PATH-TO with the location of the `build` folder that you set up above.
 ```angular2html
 export ESTDIR=PATH-TO/build/speech_tools